 3. Customers, Suppliers, Items

 3.1.
 Customers and Suppliers

-A list of Customers and Suppliers is necessary for contacting, managing debts and profits, etc. This module is located under Incoming and Outgoing menus.
+A list of Customers and Suppliers is necessary for contacting, managing debts and profits, etc. This module is located at Sales -> Contacts; or Purchases -> Contacts.
 A description of the module and an example of adding a New Customer are shown in the picture below.

 Transactions related to a contact can be filtrated in Sales and Purchase reports.